 - To India and Japan: Cashew nuts

-Port of Dar Es Salaam belongs to the East African Economic Area
+The Port of Dar Es Salaam belongs to the East African Economic Area of the African Civilisation.

 Trans-African Highways related to the Port of Dar Es Salaam